 The initial standards focus on corporate governance principles for listed companies and investment stewardship principles for institutional investors.
-Taken together, the standards form a framework for promoting long-term value creation for U.S. companies and the broader U.S. economy.
+Taken together, these standards form a framework for promoting long-term value creation for U.S. companies and the broader U.S. economy.

 Principle A: Institutional investors are accountable to those whose money they invest.